Farr Healthcare - Physiatry Job Openings, Physiatry Job Opportunities & Physiatry Practice Opportunities

 Finally, a major part of my decision to accept a search assignment is based on my prediction of the outcome.
 Whatever my pricing model, the last thing I want is to spend time on a project that’s problematic or is doomed to fail.
 And if the fee for my services is contingent upon making a placement, I’m going to make darned sure I can fill the job before I spend 20, 40 or 100 hours of my time working on it.

-The most compelling reason not to return my fee is that my professional activities—the sourcing, screening, qualifying, appointment-setting, closing, interview prepping, debriefing, offer negotiation and counteroffer-defense—all take time.
+The most compelling reason not to return my fee is that the professional activities that take place in physiatry recruitment companies —the sourcing, screening, qualifying, appointment-setting, closing, interview prepping, debriefing, offer negotiation and counteroffer-defense—all take time.
 Lots of time.
-And the time I spend of behalf of my client’s hiring needs cannot be recovered.
+And the time I spend on behalf of my client’s employment and hiring needs cannot be recovered.
 That time is gone forever.

 Negotiating your terms and conditions